twilio-labs/function-templates/patient-appointment-management/README.md

 You can test your service locally against deployed Studio Flow and AWS resources.

-When you are satified with your changes, deploy your functions and assets with either of the following command:
+When you are satisfied with your changes, deploy your functions and assets with either of the following command:

 ```shell
 twilio serverless:deploy